New in version 1.5.

 import discord intents = discord.Intents(messages=True, guilds=True) # If you also want reaction events enable the following: # intents.reactions = True # Somewhere else: # client = discord.Client(intents=intents) # or # from discord.ext import commands # bot = commands.Bot(command_prefix='!', intents=intents)

-With the API change requiring bot authors to specify intents, some intents were restricted further and require more manual steps.
+With the API change requiring bot owners to specify intents, some intents were restricted further and require more manual steps.
 These intents are called privileged intents.

 A privileged intent is one that requires you to go to the developer portal and manually enable it.
 To enable privileged intents do the following:

 Make sure you’re logged on to the Discord website.

 Click on the bot you want to enable privileged intents for.

 Navigate to the bot tab on the left side of the screen.